The Federal Gas Tax Fund:

 Why is it important?

 Each year, the federal GTF assists municipalities by providing funding for local infrastructure projects.
 From coast to coast to coast, the federal GTF is making a difference in all communities across Canada.
 Every year, municipalities benefit from the financial support and flexibility of the federal GTF.
-To date, $13 billion has been invested in municipalities through the federal Gas Tax Fund, with close to $22 billion to flow over the next 10 years.
+To date, $17 billion has been invested in municipalities through the federal Gas Tax Fund and more than $2 billion will continue to flow each year.
 Municipalities now have even more ways in which they can put their GTF funding to work in their communities.

 How does it work?